WorleyD/Manifold-Model-Mesh-Shape/README.md

 # Manifold-Model-Mesh-Shape
-An implementation of the Manifold Model for Shape Deformation outlined in a paper by Freifeld and Black
+An implementation of the Manifold Model for Shape Deformation designed by Freifeld and Black

 # Copyright Information
 The Geomproc library was authored by Dr. Oliver Van Kiack and provided under an MIT license